UWStout-CCDC/CTF-Writeups/Inaugural-UW-Stout-CTF/README.md

 ## 🏆 Top 15 Players

 Congratulations to the top performers in the CTF competition!
-Here are the final rankings:
+Here are the final rankings (14 - 16 tied on points for 15th):

 1. **OS1RIS**
 2. **zeqzoq**